Strategy 1

 Public Safety Canada committed funding to Pre-Charge Diversion Program

-Public Safety Canada awarded BCFNJC five years of funding to develop and run a pre-charge pilot program on Lheidli T’enneh, which will divert Indigenous people from entering the justice system.
+Public Safety Canada awarded BCFNJC five years of funding, through the Northern and Indigenous Crime Prevention Fund, to develop and run a pre-charge pilot program on Lheidli T’enneh Territory (Prince George), to divert Indigenous people from entering the justice system.

 Read More